zanedr/front-end-submissions-public/1611/mod-3/self-directed/KyleZucker/1-checkin.md

 None

 #### Project Pitch
-This app facilitates a quick and painless way to choose a place to get lunch.
+This app facilitates a quick and painless way for a small group choose a place to get lunch.

 ### Deliverables